As the pandemic took hold in 2020, many companies made the transition to 100% remote work, and many are now 100% office free.

 Potential Pitfalls of Remote Working

-Even if you set up your remote work environment perfectly, it would be naive to think that there aren’t any potential pitfalls.
+Even if you set up your remote work environment perfectly, it would be naive to think there won’t be pitfalls.

 Get out of the house every once in a while to work in a coffee shop or a hybrid co-working space.

-A great way to test working remotely is to have an entire team work remote, and pay attention to the quality and quantity of their work (it will most likely go up and to the right in both measures).
+A great way to test working remotely is to have an entire team work remote, and pay attention to the quality and quantity of their work.

 Hiring and Keeping the Best